wintvelt/sst-test/README.md

 The microservice is responsible for:
 - Expose APIs to read/ write to database, and to post commands to the SQS queue, for async processing.
     - async queue APIs should have route format like `/normal/route/async/`
-- Setup SNS topic to publish internal events, for other services to subscribe to
+- Setup SNS topic as output to publish internal events, for other services to subscribe to
-- Setup SQS queue for other services to post commands to, and setup function to consume commands
+- Setup SQS queue as input for other services to post commands to, and setup function to consume commands
+- Setup SQS queues as output for e.g. dead letter queues
 - Publish a client that allows other services to connect (to dev and prod versions)
     - to subscribe to the published SNS topic - includes name/ endpoint
     - to post commands to SQS queue - includes queue name/endpoint and input validation

 It is up to the processing (receiving) microservice to
-- connect to external SNS topic(s) to consume events
+- connect to external SNS topic(s) or SQS queues to consume events
 - (optionally) setup an SQS queue connected to the SNS topic to consume events

 ## Service structure